 - Do not use momentum when lifting weights – or anything.
 Be aware of where your weight is – standing- sitting- walking – everything.

 - Start with the breath – inhale to prep for your move and exhale throughout the difficult spots of the movement.
-This will lead to the third tip.

 - Always brace your core.
 If you’ve got an activated core, you’re one step closer to great form.